BeshoyAbdElsayed/rustdesk-modified/README.md

 # Steps

-1. Follow the steps at https://rustdesk.com/docs/en/dev/build/linux/ to setup the Linux environment.
+1. Follow the steps at https://rustdesk.com/docs/en/dev/build/linux/ to setup the Linux environment or refer to steps below.
-2. Follow the steps at https://rustdesk.com/docs/en/dev/build/android/ to setup the Android environment.
+2. Follow the steps at https://rustdesk.com/docs/en/dev/build/android/ to setup the Android environment or refer to steps below.
 3. Use [versacode autopatch](https://github.com/versacode/autopatch) to apply the source code changes automatically or upload the files in this archive if no changes to the referenced files were made after 27 March, 2023.
 4. Install RustDesk hbbr and hbbs by executing the following commands: